 If the search index is kept separate from the database (when using Elasticsearch for example), you need to keep them both in sync.
-There are two ways to do this: using the search signal handlers, or calling the update_index command periodically.
+There are two ways to do this: using the search signal handlers, or calling the update\index command periodically.
 For best speed and reliability, it's best to use both if possible.

-Signal handlers Changed in version 0.8: Signal handlers are now automatically registered in Django 1.7 and upwards wagtailsearch provides some signal handlers which bind to the save/delete signals of all indexed models.
-This would automatically add and delete them from all backends you have registered in WAGTAILSEARCH_BACKENDS.
+Signal handlers Changed in version 0.8: Signal handlers are now automatically registered wagtailsearch provides some signal handlers which bind to the save/delete signals of all indexed models.
+This would automatically add and delete them from all backends you have registered in WAGTAILSEARCH\BACKENDS.
+These signal handlers are automatically registered when the wagtail.wagtailsearch app is loaded.